Smertan/plugin-manager-template/README.md

 cargo run --manifest-path scripts/workspace_manager/Cargo.toml
 ```

-The tool only depends on the standard Rust toolchain, so no Python interpreter is required anymore.
+The tool only depends on the standard Rust toolchain, making it compatible with any environment.

 ## What gets generated?